 Ward End Gardeners Association was founded in 1951 to bring together all the 9 Ward End allotment sites, now reduced in number to 5.
 In those days, most of the tenants lived very locally.
 Now people come not just from Ward End, but also other parts of Birmingham, including Nechells which has no allotment sites, as well as areas where sites are full.

 The Association and all 5 sites are managed by one committee which is elected annually and meets on a regular basis to oversee the development of the sites and manage problems.
-We have a Chairperson, Secretary, Treasurer and representatives of each site, and have recently set up sub-groups for fundraising, events, maintenance etc which will involve Committee members and others.
+We have a Chairperson, Secretary, Treasurer and representatives of each site, aswell as ad hoc sub-groups for tasks such as fundraising, events, maintenance etc involving Committee members and others.

 Ward End Gardeners Association Constitution